jovialcore/laravel-blog-cms/README.md

 A CMS blog platform built wit laravel php .

-# **An aspect of this project is specifally for the shopify backend 2021 internship coding challenge**
+# **An aspect of this project is specifally for the shopify backend 2021 summer internship coding challenge**

 ## upload and delete with permissions